Architectural photographers

 Early architectural photographers include Roger Fenton, Francis Frith (Middle East and Britain), Samuel Bourne, Inclined Studio (India) and Albert Levy (United States and Europe).
-They paved the way for the modern speciality of architectural photography.
+They led to the modern speciality of architectural photography.
 Later architectural photography had practitioners such as Ezra Stoller and Julius Shulman.
 Stoller worked mainly on the east coast of America, having graduated with a degree in architecture in the 1930s.
 Shulman, who was based on the West Coast, became an architectural photographer after some images that he had taken of one of Richard Neutra's houses in California made their way onto the architect's desk.